-- Accidental release of fuel or chemicals and contamination from poor waste management practices can affect surface and groundwater; although quantum of waste is expected to be small. - Fuel/oil leakage from construction machinery working near water bodies - Construction work along river bank - Generation of sanitary wastes from labour colony and construction sites finding way to water bodies camp/work force site shall be discharged directly without any treatment in to any surface water channels or drain, which eventually joins surface waterbodies.
+- Accidental release of fuel or chemicals and contamination from poor waste management practices can affect surface and groundwater; although quantum of waste is expected to besmall. - Fuel/oil leakage from construction machinery working near waterbodies - Construction work along riverbank - Generation of sanitary wastes from labour colony and construction sites finding way to waterbodies

-Pollution prevention and control measurestoavoid surface water pollution shall include:
+Pollution prevention and control measures to avoid surface water pollution shall include:

-• Labour camp will have adequate sanitation arrangement in terms of mobile/fixed toilet with arrangement of sewage collection and disposal.
-No wastewater from the

-- The oil/lube storage shall be under roofed areas with impermeable cement concrete surfaces and provided with separate drainage system with oil separators.
-No discharge from oil/lube storage areas shall be directly discharged in to any open surface water channel/ streams. - No construction debris and/or spills of construction materials are dumped on to stream waterway. - Construction work along river bank shall be done in lean season when surface water level has receded and clear construction area is available. - Activities like work on upstream side of dam (reservoir side) will be taken up only when the water level is low and clear work area is available.
-Adequate protection needs to be provided to avoid spillage of chemicals/construction material in reservoir.
+- Labour camp will have adequate sanitation arrangement in terms of mobile/fixed toilet with arrangement of sewage collection and disposal.
+No wastewater fromthecamp/work force site shall be discharged directly without any treatment in to any surface water channels or drain, which eventually joins surface waterbodies. - The oil/lube storage shall be under roofed areas with impermeable cement concrete surfaces and provided with separate drainage system with oil separators.
+No discharge from oil/lube storage areas shall be directly discharged in to any open surface water channel/ streams. - No construction debris and/or spills of construction materials are dumped on to stream waterway. - Construction work along river bank shall be done in lean season when surface water level has receded and clear construction area isavailable. - Activities like work on upstream side of dam (reservoir side) will be taken up only when the water level is low and clear work area is available.
+Adequate protection needs to be provided to avoid spillage of chemicals/construction material inreservoir.

-b) Air Quality Management
+b) Air QualityManagement

-Construction activities can give rise to dust emissions if not effectively managed and have the potential to affect receptors near to the main construction sites due to dust generated from demolition, excavation, operation of construction equipment and machinery, increased movement of vehicles, ontothelocalroadnetwork.
+Construction activities can give rise to dust emissions if not effectively managed and have the potential to affect receptors near to the main construction sites due to dust generated from demolition, excavation, operation of construction equipment and machinery, increased movement of vehicles, onto the local road network.
 Earth works will result in exposed areas of soil which will potentially generate dust when the weather is windy.
 The level and distribution of dust emissions varies according to the duration and location of activity, weather conditions, and the effectiveness of suppressionmeasures.

 Gaseous emission during construction will be from machinery, equipment and vehicles used for material transportation.
-The operation of vehicles and equipment will result in emissions of carbon monoxide, sulphur dioxide, and oxides of nitrogen.
-In particular, all commercial vehicle driven withdieselfuelisoftenusedinIndia.Impact is expected to be localised.Keeping in view the quantum of work and requirement of raw material, only marginal increases in number of vehicles is expected and therefore emission on village road due to vehicular movement will not be significant, however, OHS norms and do's and don'ts will be adhered to for vehicular movement.
+The operation of vehicles and equipment will result in emissions of carbon monoxide, Sulphur dioxide, and oxides of nitrogen.
+In particular, all commercial vehicle driven with diesel fuel is often used in India.
+Impact is expected to be localised.
+Keeping in view the quantum of work and requirement of raw material, only marginal increases in number of vehicles is expected and therefore emission on village road due to vehicular movement will not be significant, however, OHS norms and do's and don'ts will be adhered to for vehicular movement.